junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 This is just the worst ending anyone could ever have.
 Dean thinks, trying to imagine if it is the ending of himself and his family, something that could happen to Jo, to Mom and Dad.
 He feels his breath is too caught up in his throat that he's going to choke.

 He turns to the ghost -- it's Castiel now, now that he knows his name.
 But he doesn't know what to say.
-He doesn't know if there is even any language that's ever invented for something so tragic, so unbelievably sad, so gut-wrenchingly heartbroken, so hard to read, let alone accept.
+He doesn't know if there is even any language that's ever been invented for something so tragic, so unbelievably sad, so gut-wrenchingly heartbroken, so hard to read, let alone accept.
 And there is even no one to feel sad for them.
 There probably isn't even a funeral at all.

 "Hey," Dean murmurs, checking Castiel's looks.
 "You okay?"

 Castiel's ghostly shape flickers violently, like the last time he tried to think about words too hard, or understood the situation of his own life and death -- whenever he's emotional, whenever he's thinking too hard.
 Dean can't help noticing the pattern.
-It doesn't matter his face is stoic, the flashing and flickering says enough of how many thoughts and emotions are happening inside him.
+It doesn't matter his face is stoic; the flashing and flickering are saying enough about how many thoughts and emotions are happening inside him.

 "Hey, hey, Castiel.
 Don't wear yourself out.
 Just, breathe."
 Dean hurries, then kicks himself in the mind for the stupidity of the suggestion.
 But it seems Castiel understands his effort.

 The shape swings and shakes, the desk lamp blinks, dimming and brightening; Castiel's chest rises and falls, as if air is actually still flowing through his pipe.
 His shape is still more vague than before, more dim and bleak, but at least he stabilizes.

-"No," Castiel answers, finally, his sound teary, as if he wants to cry but there is no tear can be generated.
+"No," Castiel answers, finally, his sound teary, as if he wants to cry but no tears can be produced.
 "No, I'm not okay," he tells Dean, eyes heart-shatteringly big and sad.
 "I'll never be okay."

 "I'm really sorry."
 Dean feels terrible, and even worse, he doesn't know what to do.
 Should he comfort the ghost?
 Should he do something to help the ghost... live better?
 Or die better?
 Anything at all?